One Man Gang

-George Gray (born February 12, 1960) is an American retired professional wrestler, better known by his ring name, (The) One Man Gang.
-For two years in the World Wrestling Federation (WWF), he was Akeem "The African Dream".
+George Gray (born February 12, 1960) is an American retired professional wrestler, better known by his ring name (The) One Man Gang.
+For three years in the World Wrestling Federation (WWF), he was Akeem "The African Dream".
 Prior to this, he was the top heel for Universal Wrestling Federation (UWF), and UWF Heavyweight Champion for six months in 1986 and 1987.

 Early life

 Gray was born in Chicago, but moved to Spartanburg, South Carolina, when he was 5.

 Professional wrestling career

 Early career (1977–1982)

-Grey trained with longtime local independent wrestler and promoter Chief Jay Eagle (Jerry Bragg) and Darren "Rattlesnake" Westbrooks.
+Gray trained with longtime local independent wrestler and promoter Chief Jay Eagle (Jerry Bragg) and Darren "Rattlesnake" Westbrooks.
 He started his career at the age of 17 on the Carolina independent circuit wrestling both under his real name and as "Crusher Gray."
 He then moved on to wrestle in the Kentucky/Tennessee area, including for International Championship Wrestling (ICW), under the ring name Crusher Broomfield.
 Gray went in as part of a package along with Bragg, Westbrooks, and Ric Starr.
 One of Broomfield's major angles was that his contract was owned by ICW Champion Randy Savage and Savage's nemesis Ron Garvin defeated Savage in a match to set Broomfield free.
-He later worked for several National Wrestling Alliance-affiliated promotions, Mid-South Wrestling, and World Championship Wrestling (WCW) as One Man Gang, billed as being from Chicago's Halsted Street on the South Side.
+He later worked for several National Wrestling Alliance-affiliated promotions, Mid-South Wrestling, and World Class Championship Wrestling (WCCW) as One Man Gang, billed as being from Chicago's Halsted Street on the South Side.
 He was managed by Kevin Sullivan, Skandor Akbar, Theodore Long, Gentleman Jim Holiday, and Sir Oliver Humperdink in various territories.